 1. LeeKooLuu HD 720p Back-Uup Camera and Monitor Kit

 Get everything you need to safely back up with the LeeKooLuu HD 720p Back-Up Camera and Monitor Kit.
 The LeeKooLuu’s small but powerful IP69 waterproof camera can be installed when the car is in reverse gear by connecting to the reverse lights.
 Positioned just about the license plate, the LeeKooLuu camera has six white LED lights to provide a 149-degree view both day and night.
 The camera can also be placed on the front of the car to provide a forward-facing view.
-The LeeKooLuu also includes a 4.3-inch dashboard monitor with a magnetic bracket and can be rotated 360 degrees.
+The best backup camera kits come with everything you need, and the LeeKooLuu also includes a 4.3-inch dashboard monitor with a magnetic bracket that can be rotated 360 degrees.

 Pros: The LeeKooLuu allows users to adjust the width of the parking lines in view, moving them left, right, up or down to provide the perfect fit for each parking space.